barryclark/jekyll-now/_posts/2021-12-16-Principles.md

 Finally, using the tools already setup should simplify the separation of concerns for the various essential parts of the data science workflow.
 Time invested into converting each of these steps (data fetching, data preparation, features generation, training, validation, evaluation, serving etc) into their own independent module should be rewarded pretty quickly in terms of adaptability, testability and scalabity of the system.
 ### Test first, then debug

-[TODO: Include a sentence about testing the data itself]

 In software engineering, it is very common practice to test every piece of production-ready code.
 From unit testing, to end-to-end testing, frameworks for reliably testing individual logic and their global cooperation ensure that the produced software (mostly) behaves as expected.
-In data science, whether due to the sometimes non-deterministic nature of the models used, or to the hubris of the data scientist (that's what you get when a job gets so much hype), testing is not as strictly mandated.
+In data science, whether due to the sometimes non-deterministic nature of the models used, the additional burden of testing the data itself, or to the hubris of the data scientist (that's what you get when a job gets so much hype), testing is not as strictly mandated.
 The consequence is that important parts of the modelling infrastructure can get adopted in production without a full test coverage.
 This directly affects the reliability and hence the trustworthyness of the models' output.

-I don't want here to expand precisely on how to test data science systems in practice, as it would extend beyond the scope of this post, and also because good resources already exist out there$$^2$$.
-Instead, I want to provide a simple, but sticky rule.
-As often as possible, __write first a test that isolates a bug under investigation__ [TODO: make clearer].
+I don't want here to expand precisely on how to test data science systems in practice, as it would extend beyond the scope of this post, and also because good resources already exist out there$$^3$$.
+Instead, I want to provide two simple, but sticky rules.
+Firstly, as often as possible when debugging, __write first a test that isolates and replicates the bug under investigation__.
 This has multiple benefits; speeding up the investigation by focusing it, providing a direct way to verify that the fix indeed fixes the bug without introducing any regression somewhere else, and expanding test coverage without much effort!
+Secondly, __always test the data itself__.
+Machine learning systems have an additional dependency on the data compared to standard software systems, and the testing setup must account for it.
 ## Conclusion

 I hope that you found this post instructive.
 As hinted earlier, I mostly wrote up this post to help me structure my thoughts around the development of my role working for electricityMap, but I would be thrilled to hear your opinion on the definition of the data scientist role and what principles he/she should adopt to succesfully get his new ideas and models implemented in the real world.
 I'm only beginning my journey and still have a lot to learn from the community ✌️.